mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/tunnel-cli/api-reference/index.md

 ## TunnelGateway

-Describes how various services (e.g., tunnel server) will be exposed outside the current cluster.
+Provides an endpoint for remote clusters to connect to the management cluster.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |